LosikVladislav/TMS_An_15_Homework_Lesson11/README.md

-Homework consists of three parts.
+Homework consists of fouк parts.